 In the Quechua language—spoken by the Incas and now the second most common language in modern Peru—the plural of apu is apukuna.

 Inca Mountain Spirits

-Inca mythology worked within three realms: Hanan Pacha (the upper realm), Kay Pacha (the human realm) and Uku Pacha (the inner world, or underworld).
-Mountains -- rising up from the human world toward Hanan Pacha -- offered the Incas a connection with their most powerful gods.
+Inca mythology worked within three realms: Hanan Pacha (the upper realm), Kay Pacha (the human realm), and Uku Pacha (the inner world, or underworld).
+Mountains—rising up from the human world toward Hanan Pacha—offered the Incas a connection with their most powerful gods in the heavens.

 Small offerings such as chicha (corn beer) and coca leaves were common.
 In desperate times, the Incas would resort to human sacrifice.